A N\'eel-type antiferromagnetic order in the spin 1/2 rare-earth honeycomb YbCl$_3$: Experimental methods

 Millimeter-sized transparent YbCl$_3$ single crystals with shiny as-grown flat $ab$ surfaces were grown by the modified Bridgeman method.
 Commercial YbCl$_3$ powder (Alfa Aesar 99.99\%) was sealed in a quartz tube under the vacuum and quickly heated up to 800$^{\circ}$C. The ampoule was kept at 800$^{\circ}$C for 10 hours and then cooled to 500$^{\circ}$C at a rate 10$^{\circ}$C/h.
 The crystals are soft and can be cleaved easily due to its quasi-2D crystal structure.
-The crystals decompose into white powder in air (producing YbCl$_3\cdot$6H$_2$O) within a few minutes.
-Covering the sample with a thin layer of N grease can prevent it from decomposing for hours.
-During our measurements, we have ensured that samples were not exposed to air either by sealing it with N-grease or encapsulating it inside a non-magnetic quartz or copper sample can.
+Magnetic susceptibility and specific heat measurements were performed in a Quantum Design VSM Magnetic Property Measurement System (MPMS3) and Physical Property Measurement System (PPMS), respectively.
+The crystals decompose into white powder in air (producing YbCl$_3\cdot$6H$_2$O) within a few minutes, therefore, all sample handling were performed inside a glovebox filled with Ar gas.
+Covering the sample with a thin layer of N grease can prevent it from decomposing in air for hours.
+During our magnetic measurements, we encapsulated the sample inside a non-magnetic quartz or copper sample can.
+To avoid the contribution from paramagnetic impurities, the magnetic susceptibility is calculated as $\chi$=$\Delta M$/$\Delta H = (M(\text{4 T})-M(\text{1 T}))/3$.
+During our specific heat measurement, we made sure that the sample was fully covered by the N-grease used in the addenda measurement to prevent the sample decomposition and reduce the measurement error.

+Single crystal neutron diffraction for YbCl$_3$ was measured on the Four-Circle Diffractometer (HB-3A) at the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory (ORNL) \cite{neutron}.